 Check Out Coronado Island

-Coronado isn't really an island but a peninsula - a fact that doesn't get in the way of the name most people use for it.
+Coronado isn't an island but a peninsula—a fact that doesn't get in the way of the name most people use for it.
 Whatever you call it, it's a narrow strip of land between the San Diego Bay and the Pacific Ocean, barely a few blocks wide.
-Use this guide when visiting Coronado Island.

 What Coronado lacks in size it makes up for in fun, with a beach that's been named among the best in the country, a classic hotel, and a compact, lively little downtown.
 Coronado's laid-back temperament makes a nice break from the busier parts of San Diego across the water.